Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Methods

 \subsection{Spiking Object Motion Sensitivity (sOMS) model}

 The sOMS model receives input from the events generated by the DVS on the Speck device, which has a 128$\times$128 pixel resolution.
-Central to this implementation are the OMS kernels inspired by the approach outlined in~\cite{clerico2024retina}, which are implemented as two Gaussian distributions (Equation~\ref{eq:dog_explicit}), using kernels of 8 pixels (see Figure~\ref{fig:OMSkernel}) and different $\sigma$ for the centre (c) and surround (s) kernels.
+Central to this implementation are the OMS kernels inspired by the approach outlined in~\cite{clerico2024retina}, which are implemented as two Gaussian distributions, using kernels of 8 pixels (see Figure~\ref{fig:OMSkernel}) and different $\sigma$ for the centre (c) and surround (s) kernels.
 Unlike the implementation proposed by Clerico \emph{et al.}~\cite{clerico2024retina}, the model simulates the behaviour of OMS cells using the \textit{sinabs} library from SynSense.

-Where $\mu_{c}$ = (0,0), which is equal to $\mu_{s}$; $\sigma_{c}$ = 1 and $\sigma_{s}$ = 4 (see Figure~\ref{fig:OMSkernel}).
-The model represents the center and surround Gaussian distributions through their respective weights.
-This is achieved via a Leaky Integrate-and-Fire (LIF) Spiking Convolutional Neural Network (sCNN) from the SynSense library, \textit{sinabs}, with $\tau$ set to 0.02 seconds.
-The events collected are then fed into the sOMS model, which collects events with an empirical update rate of 20 ms. This update can be reduced to a minimum of 1 ms when running events in real-time for the online demonstrator.
-The collection of events assumed to represent the edge map of the scene, \textit{Event map}, is processed through the center and surround networks.
+The model employs center (c) and surround (s) Gaussian distributions, both centered at \(\mu_{c} = \mu_{s} = (0, 0)\), with the standard deviation \(\sigma_{c} = 1\) and \(\sigma_{s} = 4\) (see Figure~\ref{fig:OMSkernel}).
+These distributions are implemented through their respective weights through a Leaky Integrate-and-Fire (LIF) Spiking Convolutional Neural Network (sCNN) from the SynSense library, \textit{sinabs}.
+The network consists of two parallel pathways, center and surround.
+Each pathway includes a convolutional layer with a Gaussian kernel, followed by a layer of LIF neurons with a membrane time constant \(\tau = 0.02 s\) (see Figure~\ref{fig:OMSkernel}).
+Motion sensitivity in the model arises from the temporal integration properties of LIF neurons, which enable responses to spatio-temporal activation patterns, facilitating the detection of local contrastive motion.
+The events are collected and then fed into the sOMS model, which updates at an empirical rate of \(20 ms\).
+This update rate can be reduced to a minimum of \(1 ms\) for real-time processing in the online demonstrator.
+The collected events, assumed to represent the edge map of the scene (the Event map), are processed through the center and surround kernels.
 The resulting center map is then subtracted from the surround map (Equation~\ref{eq:OMSmap}).
-The final OMS map is then obtained from the initial \textit{Event map} as described by Clerico \emph{et al.}~\cite{clerico2024retina} (Equation~\ref{eq:OMSmap}).
+The final OMS maps for the positive and negative polarities are then obtained similarly to Clerico \emph{et al.}~\cite{clerico2024retina}, as the thresholded version of the initial Event map (Equation~\ref{eq:OMSmap}).
+For simplicity, throughout the remainder of this paper, we refer to their sum, \emph{i.e.}, the combined positive and negative polarity maps, as the OMS map.
+However, unlike their approach, we retain the signed difference between the center and surround filters to preserve the center-surround structure, which would be lost if we used the absolute value.

 Where $\alpha$ acts as a threshold that depends on the visual input.
 As shown in Figure~\ref{fig:pipeline}, the output of the sOMS model generates an OMS map that emphasises sensitivity to object motion, or, in other words, emphasises local contrast in motion.
 The OMS map is then input into the SNN Proto-object model to detect proto-objects within the scene, ensuring the identification of a salient region that may contain an object.